ZhijianZhou01/ervdetective/README.md

 ## 1. Download and install

-ERVdetective is developed via Python3, and you can get and install ERVdetective in a variety of ways.
+ERVdetective is developed via ```Python 3```, and you can get and install ERVdetective in a variety of ways.

 ### 1.1. pip method